mehulagg/gitlab/doc/administration/troubleshooting/networking.md

 #### nslookup

-### What's going on here?
+### What's going on the network?

 #### tcpdump

+captures packets

+#### ngrep

+tcpdump + grep

+#### nethogs

+Net top tool grouping bandwidth per process

+### Other

 #### iptables

-#### nethogs
+firewalls n such

-#### ngrep
+#### ip

+network interface info and configuration

-### Network encryption
+### Encryption

 The S in HTTPS stands for Secure.
 It's secure because it's encrypted.

 Encryption at the network level uses Public Key Infrastructure to establish trusted connections and prevent transmitting data in plaintext.
-PKI includes certificates, certificate authorities, certificate trust stores, and more!
+This includes certificates, certificate authorities, certificate trust stores, and more!

 See SSL Troubleshooting Guide